google-research/deep_ope/README.md

 was generated, please refer to
 [RL Unplugged: Benchmarks for Offline Reinforcement Learning](https://arxiv.org/abs/2006.13888).

+### D4RL Dataset

+A subset of the tasks within the D4RL ([Fu et. al. 2020]) for offline reinforcement learning is included.
+These tasks include maze navigation with different robot morphologies, hand manipulation tasks ([Rajeswaran et. al. 2017]), and tasks from the OpenAI Gym bechmark ([Brockman et. al. 2016]).

+Each task includes a variety of datasets in order to study the interaction between dataset distributions and policies.
+For further information on what datasets are available, please refer to [D4RL: Datasets for Deep Data-Driven Reinforcement Learning](https://arxiv.org/abs/2004.07219).

 ## Using the policies

-The `policies.json` file provides metadata about the policies in this dataset.
+The `rlunplugged_policies.json` file provides metadata about the policies in this dataset.
 It is structured as a list of dictionaries, one for each policy, where the keys contain metadata including: